Table of Contents

 - People regard Archimedes as the greatest mathematician of antiquity.

-- Renowned British Eric Temple Bell wrote a list of the three greatest mathematicians in all history that would also include the name Archimedes.
+- Renowned British Eric Temple Bell wrote a list of the three greatest mathematicians in all history, including Archimedes.
 The other two usually associated with him are Newton and Gauss.
 “Some, considering the relative wealth or poverty of mathematics and physical science in the respective ages in which these giants lived, and estimating their achievements against the background of their times, would put Archimedes first.”

 - Reviel Netz, a Stanford University Suppes Professor of Greek Mathematics and Astronomy and an authority on Archimedes, noted, ” And so since Archimedes led more than anyone else to the formation of the calculus and since he was the pioneer of the application of mathematics to the physical world, it turns out that Western science is but a series of footnotes to Archimedes.
 Thus, it turns out that Archimedes is the most important scientist who ever lived”.